 This security tool is developed by IBM and Google in 2017.
 It helps you create your own Docker security scanning projects.
 It is officially described as "A metadata API to help govern internal security policies".

 It can be used as a metadata API to define the metadata of the virtual machines and the containers.
 It is also integrated with IBM’s Vulnerability Advisor.
-It is a great tool available as an open source software which allows for the speedy detection and handling of the container data vulnerability.
+It is a great tool available as an open-source software that allows for the speedy detection and handling of the container data vulnerability.

 Falco is basically Kubernetes-aware security tool which is developed by Sysdig to emphasize behavioral monitoring of containers, hosts and their network activities.

 This software can be used to perform a continuous check on the infrastructure to detect anomalies and set up alerts for any Linux based system.
 The Falco documentation recommends the user to set up Falco as a container.
 Sysdig provides the container troubleshooting methods.